gomezezequiel56/se_project_spots/README.md

 # Project 3: Spots

-An image sharing site
+A responsive webisite that showcases travel photography and allows user to interact with the photos and profile.

 ## Description

-The project is made for the element to display correctly on popular screen sizes.
-And the main function is to create a profile and being able to add images as well
+The project is to showcase travel spots in a photo gallery and allows users to interact with elements in the gallery.
+This site also supports popular screen sizes.

-### Tech Stack
+### Technologies used

-- HTML
+- HTML (semantic markup)
-- CSS
+- CSS : Grid,Flexbox, animations
 - Responsive Design
+- BEM

+## Key Features

+- A responsive layout that works one desktop, tablet and mobile
+- interactive element like the heart, edit, and new post button

 ## Deployment